only install if we are running in colab

 ids = collection.insert_many(documents)

-Now, you can close the connection to MongoDB.
+Once again, you can close the connection to MongoDB.

 client.close()